Stevecaboose/League-of-Legends-Enb/README.md

 It is recommended to turn off any anti-aliasing via the in game settings menu.

+Although this is just a graphical modification PLEASE USE AT YOUR OWN RISK.
+I WILL NOT BE RESPONSIBLE FOR ANYTHING THAT HAPPENS TO YOUR ACCOUNT.

+I have been using this for a while with no bans or warnings.
+There are very old post of other people who made enbs for league saying that using an enb with league is safe to use.

 LICENSE AGREEMENT AND DISTRIBUTION RULES:
 1 Copyrights of the ENBSeries (the SOFTWARE) exclusively belongs to AUTHOR - Vorontsov Boris (ENB developer).